-The Kootenai Brown Pioneer Village was established in 1966, and was intended to preserve the area's vibrant pioneer heritage.
-Over the years, the efforts of countless volunteers and employees has seen the museum grow to include 27 buildings and more than 30,000 artifacts.
+Kootenai Brown Pioneer Village was established in 1966, and was intended to preserve the area's vibrant pioneer heritage.
+Over the years, the efforts of countless volunteers and employees has seen the museum grow to include 31 buildings and more than 30,000 artifacts.

 Kootenai Brown Pioneer Village is an outdoor heritage facility.
-Visitors are able to walk directly into any of the historic buildings and view the artifacts, which are displayed openly.
-The open concept and self-guided museum means you are free to wander through six acres of beautiful gardens, including a large community garden area.
+Visitors are able to walk directly into any of the historic buildings and view the artifacts, which are openly displayed.
+The open concept and self-guided tours mean you are free to wander through six acres of beautiful gardens, including a large community garden area at your own pace.

 The majority of the buildings in the Village are authentic, restored, and furnished with period furniture.
 Artifacts and everyday tools used by the owners and inhabitants of that time are displayed in each building.
 The history is not roped off or preserved behind glass.
 Most importantly, we do request that you respect these artifacts.